-6 useful tips when traveling to Turkey – Turkey is a bridge between western world and eastern side.
+Any tourists that wants to visit this part of the world should be wary of these 6 useful tips when traveling to Turkey.
+Turkey is a bridge between western world and eastern side.
 This reflects well in their food, architecture as well as their culture.
-They continue to follow their old culture to even today.
+They continue to follow their old culture even up to this day and age.

 You need to do a bit of research before hand.
 Taxis are not your only option when leaving the airport to your hotel or getting back to the airport.
 Shuttlebus services are also available throughout the country.
 This is a bus service that basically runs to and away from the airport to and from certain central locations in the city.
 They normally cost lower than hiring a cab in the city.
-You can also look for a local mini nus which is a bit harder to tavel with.
+You can also look for a local mini nus which is a bit harder to travel with.
 It is generally used by the locals and cost reasonably cheap.
 So your best bet is to find a local guide who can also show you the in and out of this local transportation system.
-This is just one of the Turkey travel tips.

 2. Place to stay